- Home

 Can I make a Will without a solicitor?

-You can make a Will without the input of a solicitor, but for peace of mind when dealing with complex legal and financial processes it is perhaps better to seek the advice of a legal professional.
+You can make a Will without the input of a solicitor, but for peace of mind when dealing with complex legal and financial processes it is perhaps better to seek the advice of a legal professional when compared to the process of conducting DIY Wills.
 By doing so, you mitigate the chances of the document being successfully challenged later down the line and you ensure all elements are accounted for correctly and in line with legal requirements.

 This is particularly prevalent when dealing with a more complex estate than the standard.